Run that Scene!

 This template looks similar to a normal game template, as described in the Games tracks and tutorials.
 The way this works is that there is a new action, added in Quorum version 8, called LoadScene.
 This action knows how to read a scene file, process the information inside of it, and load that information into an application.
 This example is the default that is placed into the blank scene template when creating a scene.
 For this reason, running the default scene project automatically loads whatever scene was created and starts the game.

-As with all computer applications, save often!
-While Quorum Studio saves automatically when the program is run, it is still good practice to save projects every several minutes.
-To save, choose the disk Save icon, or use COMMAND+S or CONTROL+S. To run the scene, click the Green RUN arrow, or use COMMAND+R or CONTROL+R. The scene will run, and open a game window with the scene loaded.
+To run the scene, click the Green RUN arrow, or use COMMAND+R or CONTROL+R. The scene will run and open a game window with the scene loaded.

 Next Tutorial

-In the next tutorial, we will discuss Add and Remove Items in Scenes, which describes adding and removing items in scenes in Quorum Studio.
+In the next tutorial, we will discuss Introduction to Manipulating Scenes in the scene editor., which describes scene manipulation in Quorum Studio..